How to generate your own tokens

 Unfortunately the Tesla API does not return consumption values for a trip.
 In order to still be able to display values TeslaMate estimates the consumption on the basis of the recorded (charging) data.
 It takes at least two charging sessions before the first estimate can be displayed.
-Each charging session will slightly improve the accuracy of the estimate, which is applied retroactively to all data.
+Charging sessions have to be longer than 10 minutes and less than 95% state-of-charge (SoC).
+Each future charging session will slightly improve the accuracy of the estimate, which is applied retroactively to all data.

 At the moment geo-fences are a way to create custom locations like